Flows for APEX API Package (flow_api_pkg)

 );

-Procedure flow_delete This procedure is used to remove an Instance from the system.
+This procedure is used to remove an Instance from the system.
 All instances, subflows, and variables are deleted from the operational system.
-If event logging was enabled while the process was running, records in the event logs are maintained for auditting purposes.
+If event logging was enabled while the process was running, records in the event logs are maintained for auditing purposes.

 EXAMPLE